 Kōka Mochifuru Sato-kan Mochimochi House (甲賀もちふる里館 もちもちハウス)

-If you are after one of the most delicious mochi rice cakes in Japan, make sure Kōka Mochifuru Sato-kan Mochimochi House is on your itinerary.
+If you are after one of Japan’s most delicious mochi rice cakes, make sure Kōka Mochifuru Sato-kan Mochimochi House is on your itinerary.

 Wondering what the secret to the deliciousness of the rice cake is?
 The mochi rice!

 The Kosaji area (小佐治) in Kōka, where the rice cake maker is located, was a part of Lake Biwa three million years ago.
 So instead of sandy soil, Kosaji is filled with heavy clay soil, perfect for cultivating a type of gluten rice called Shiga Haputae-mochi (滋賀羽二重糯).

 This type of rice received the highest rating among the 50 or so different types of gluten rice.
 It isn’t just sweeter but is also more sticky and stretches better when made into rice cakes.
 However, it is hard to grow.
 Its stem is so long that the rice ears easily drop off to the ground.
 This is why not many places in the world are able to cultivate Shiga Haputae-mochi rice.